kubernetes/kube-state-metrics/Documentation/README.md

 ## Join Metrics
-When an additional, not provided by default label is needed a [Prometheus matching operator](https://prometheus.io/docs/prometheus/latest/querying/operators/#vector-matching) can be used to extend metrics output.
+When an additional, not provided by default label is needed, a [Prometheus matching operator](https://prometheus.io/docs/prometheus/latest/querying/operators/#vector-matching) can be used to extend single metrics output.

 This example adds `label_release` to the set of default labels of the `kube_pod_status_ready` metric: